fsantanna-no/reviews/rebls-18-07.md

 The main section of the paper compares the implementation of a TODO-MVC application focusing on the behavior of the list of TODO items.
-In Elm, the implementation is scattered across the whole file and requires "CTRL-F" queries to understand the behavior as whole.
+In Elm, the implementation is scattered across the whole file and requires "CTRL-F" queries to understand the behavior as a whole.
 If Reflex, the behavior is self-contained in a single portion of code.
 The paper then discusses the tradeoffs between the architectures with respect to dependencies, familiarity, easy of reading and writing, and serialization.